Call now in confidence immediate help & advice 24/7

 Many people use substances in order to regulate thoughts, feelings, and symptoms related to ill mental health.
 Where this continues, reliance on the substance can follow.

-Some of the most common mental health conditions experienced alongside drug or alcohol addiction are:
+Some of the most common mental health conditions experienced alongside drug or alcohol addiction and treated at drug and alcohol rehab in Lincolnshire & near Lincolnshire include:

-If you haven’t already been diagnosed with a mental health problem, this might happen during the psychiatric assessments you undergo during the admissions process at rehab in Lincolnshire.
+If you haven’t already been diagnosed with a mental health problem, this might happen during the psychiatric assessments you undergo during the admissions process at drug and alcohol rehab in Lincolnshire.
 It’s really important that you answer questions honestly and are upfront about things.

 A person with a dual diagnosis will likely need a little more time and input from professionals.